For inquiries about our ear care and ear cleaning services, you can reach us at 07939348616 to discuss how we can help improve your hearing health.

 KEEP YOUR EARS DRY

-Avoid swimming or getting water in your ears for 24-48 hours after micro-suction or up to 7 days after water irrigation.
+To maintain your hearing health, avoid swimming or getting water in your ears for 24-48 hours after micro-suction or up to 7 days after water irrigation.
+For effective ear care, place cotton wool in your outer ear to prevent water from entering the ear canal.

 AVOID INSERTING OBJECTS IN YOUR EARS

-USE EAR DROPS(IF ADVISED)
+USE EAR DROPS (IF ADVISED)

 Mon | 10:00 – 20:00 | |